Sanguium/notion-layout-extension/README.md

 ## Safety
 This is a simple extension with <2 pages of code.
 You can read it entirely to make sure it is safe.
-PS.
-I include official copy of jQuery library as I didn't figure out how to reference it via URL in the manifest file.

 ## Notice
-I wrote it in an afternoon for myself and sharing with the community.
-It is not affiliated with Notion the company.
+Neither myself or the original autor [alexander-kazakov](https://github.com/alexander-kazakov) are affiliated with Notion the company.

-If you find a bug, you can log it here: https://github.com/alexander-kazakov/notion-layout-extension/issues
+If you find a bug, you can log it here: https://github.com/Sanguium/notion-layout-extension/issues